All Episodes

 Did it reveal some DNC staffers are anti-Semitic and misogynistic and racist and homophobic and sexist?

-Oh, yeah, they conspired with Hillary to steal the election from Bernie.
+Did it reveal that the DNC, oh yeah, they conspired with Hillary to steal the election from Bernie?

 Poor Bernie.

-And then he ended up supporting her.
+He's such a sucker, and then he ended up supporting her.

 Yeah, that happened too.

-Did it also expose um how corrupt the Democratic Party really is and what a bunch of phonies they are?
+Did it also expose how corrupt the Democratic Party really is and what a bunch of phonies they are?

 Yeah, you're kind of right there.

-Did she get questions ahead of time?
+I think, let's see, did she get questions ahead of time?

 Yeah, CNN did that.